DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date to have modified the shape of the device according to Washington such that it narrows beyond the opening as taught by Keane, and one skill would have been motivated to do so, in order to provide improved fit.
 Furthermore, changing the shape to a known configuration as taught by Keane can be obtained by one of ordinay skill with a reasonable expectation of success as an obvious design choice.
 The courts have held that the configuration or shape was a matter of choice which a person of ordinary skill in the art would have found obvious absent persuasive evidence that the particular configuration was significant; In re Dailey, 357 F.2d 669, 149 USPQ 47 (CCPA 1966) MPEP 2144.04 IV.

-With regards to claims 4 and 10, Washington discloses a receptacle defined at least partially by the first layer of permeable material (or inside cavity 56, figure 2 and 4 that is defined by a first layer of the permeable material).
+With regards to claim 10, Washington discloses a receptacle defined at least partially by the first layer of permeable material (or inside cavity 56, figure 2 and 4 that is defined by a first layer of the permeable material).
 Washington discloses the urine flowing through the first and second layer prior to entering the chamber (insert 46, figure 1 is noted as a fluid permeable insert that is multi-layered Col 6 lines 21-38 and figure 4).
 Therefore, while not intended, the device of Washington is interpreted to be fully capable of functioning as claimed and receiving at least the head of the penis of a user.

 With regards to claim 12, Washington discloses a portion of the first layer of permeable material is positioned opposite to the receptacle opening and adjacent to the portion of the second layer of permeable material defining the chamber (see figure 4 which shows the permeable material opposite the chamber).